spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 Once notifications have been configured, you can use them to send changes in pipelines and in the manual judgment stage in Spinnaker.

 To set up an application-wide notification, go to Application -> Config -> Notifications,

 Click on 'Add Notification'

 ![](edit-notification.png)

 Enter your notification details.

 You can also set Notifications at the Pipeline level ( under configuration ) and at the stage level ( by clicking on the [ ] Send Notifications for this stage checkbox.

 # Setting up Git Triggers in Spinnaker

 Instead of listening for events from Github like in the Docker and Jenkins case, direct triggering from git requires a webhook endpoint to be set up in the corresponding VCS.

 ## Github

 ### Using Github as a Trigger

-Go to your project's Webhooks page, i.e, https://github.com/spinnaker/igor/settings/hooks
+Go to your project's Webhooks page, for example https://github.com/spinnaker/igor/settings/hooks

 Click "Add webhook"

-enter http://[spinnakerapi]/webhooks/git/github in the Payload URL where spinnakerapi is the location of your gate installation.
+enter `http://[spinnakerapi]/webhooks/git/github` in the Payload URL, where `spinnakerapi` is the location of your gate installation.

 select "Just the push event"